 Students who major in kinesiology will acquire knowledge and explore skills related to the study of the human body.
 The kinesiology major enables students to integrate scientific research with educational and practical applications and focus on subdisciplines, including human physiology and exercise; biomechanics of human movement; neuromotor control of human movement; and nutrition and human performance.
-Students are exposed to hands-on experiences in the laboratory, develop research studies and have the freedom to use a diverse set of equipment, an experience seldom seen at undergraduate institutions.
+Students are exposed to hands-on experiences in the laboratory and have the freedom to use a diverse set of equipment, an experience seldom seen at undergraduate institutions.

 student sitting at a computer doing research

 Internships, shadowing and observation experiences students have participated in:

 Indiana University Health Physical Therapy and Rehabilitation